rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/008-service-intro.md

 	}
 }
 ```
-In the above, the @ChenileController targets the service as a Chenile Service with a unique ID(as mentioned in the value attribute), a serviceName for doing a look up in Spring and a health checker service name that can be invoked when the health checker is invoked.
+In the above, the @ChenileController defines a Chenile Service with a unique ID(as mentioned in the value attribute), a serviceName for doing a look up in Spring and a health checker service name that can be invoked when the health checker is invoked.
 A mock service name can also be used if you desire to run the service in a "mock mode" where it might not implement functionality but returns expected results.

 All Chenile Controllers can inherit from ControllerSupport.
 ControllerSupport provides the necessary plumbing to invoke the Chenile interception framework.